omeka/Documentation/source/Reference/models/Mixin/Tag.rst

     .. php:method:: addTags(array|string $tags, $delimiter)

-        Add tags for the record
+        Set tags to be saved to the record.

         :param array|string $tags: Either an array of tags or a delimited string
         :param unknown $delimiter:
         :returns: void

+    .. php:method:: applyTags(array $inputTags)

+        Apply tags

+        :param array $inputTags:

-    .. php:method:: diffTagString($string, $tags, $delimiter)
+    .. php:method:: diffTags($inputTags, $tags)

         Calculate the difference between a tag string and a set of tags

-        :param unknown $string:
+        :param unknown $inputTags:
         :param unknown $tags:
-        :param unknown $delimiter:
         :returns: array Keys('removed','added')

-    .. php:method:: applyTagString(string $string, $delimiter)
+    .. php:method:: applyTagString(string $string, string|null $delimiter)

         This will add tags that are in the tag string and remove those that are no longer in the tag string

         :param string $string: A string of tags delimited by $delimiter
-        :param unknown $delimiter:
+        :param string|null $delimiter:
-        :returns: void